 It is quite common for new beekeepers to wonder if bees will come to an empty hive.
 After all, if you can attract a swarm of bees to a hive, you will not need to buy bees to get started.
-Well, know that with a bit of time and effort you can lure bees to an empty hive.
+Yes, with a bit of time and effort you can lure bees to an empty hive.
 For example, adding wax frames can act as a “bait” of sorts, while a smaller hive opening is preferable as it’s easier for new bees to protect.

 How to Make an Empty Beehive Attractive to Bees